sufyaniitk/notes-on-proofwriting/N5_Even_Squares_II.md

 ---

 I advice you to read through the previous section again and internalise this notion of extracting mathematical statements, even from ill-posed problems.
-I'll try to be as precise as possible from now on, but when I'm not, its your duty to pick up the pieces.
+I'll try to be as precise as possible from now on, but when I'm not, it's your duty to pick up the pieces.

 </span>